VaibhavRaina/Placement/README.md

 ### Log Aggregation

-Application logs are automatically collected by GKE and available in:
+Application logs are automatically collected by EKS and available in:
-- Google Cloud Logging
+- AWS CloudWatch Logs
 - Prometheus/Grafana stack

 ## 🛡️ Security Features